jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 ----

 *********************************************************************************
-please leave a review
+rate pumping python
 *********************************************************************************

+If this has been a 7 star experience for you, please leave a 5 star review.
+It helps other people get into the book too

 .. raw:: html

   <!-- TrustBox widget - Review Collector -->
   <div class="trustpilot-widget" data-locale="en-US" data-template-id="56278e9abfbbba0bdcd568bc" data-businessunit-id="69141d0f0902d6a2a1b2436b" data-style-height="52px" data-style-width="100%" data-token="5db17dde-bcdc-460f-81f3-d8ab689b6e4d">
-    <a href="https://www.trustpilot.com/review/pumpingpython.com" target="_blank" rel="noopener">CLICK HERE to leave a 5 star review, if this has been a 5 star experience for you</a>
+    <a href="https://www.trustpilot.com/review/pumpingpython.com" target="_blank" rel="noopener">CLICK HERE to leave a 5 star review, if this has been a 7 star experience for you</a>
   </div>
   <!-- End TrustBox widget -->